Liverpool Arms & Ffordd Cynan, Menai Bridge

 He was prominent in the National Eisteddfod, with two periods as Archdruid.
 He devoted much energy and imagination to reorganising the Eisteddfod’s governance and some of its ceremonial aspects.
 He won the crown three times and the chair once, and became one of the most popular adjudicators in Wales.
 He also won the drama competition.
-He’s buried at Ynys Tysilio, Menai Bridge.
+You can read more about him on our page about his grave at Ynys Tysilio (Church Island), Menai Bridge.

 At the other end of Ffordd Cynan is Bro Helen Rowlands, named after a missionary and academic who became an expert on the traditions and language of Bengal, India.